Bolsover Street,

 Covid-19 Vaccination Programme

-In Nottingham and Nottinghamshire, a few different health and care organisations including hospitals, GP practices, care homes and others are working together on the Covid-19 vaccination programme.
+In Nottingham and Nottinghamshire, different health and care organisations including hospitals, GP practices, care homes and others are working together on the Covid-19 vaccination programme.

 To book your vaccination appointment please telephone 119 or by visiting the online National booking Service: Book a coronavirus vaccination - NHS (www.nhs.uk)